avnewman/pyGMT-Tutorial/readme.md

 ## enter env
     # useful for command-line operations
     conda activate pygmt

+## Install this tutorial
+    # I use a Mac/Linux terminal to do this
+    # make and change to ~a/directory/that/you/want/to/save/this/in
+    # e.g.
+    mkdir ~/pygmt_tutorial
+    cd ~/pygmt_tutorial
+    # get the tutorial
+    git clone git@github.com:avnewman/pyGMT-Tutorial.git

 ## Launch Jupyter Notebooks
     # ensure that you're in the directory with '.ipynb' files
     jupyter notebook